THE GEOMETRIC HARMONICS OF MASS : Precise Constraints on the Standard Model and Dark Sector from Lattice Resonance

 + 9K)

-As derived in Part I, the proton is a volumetric knot.
+As derived in our foundational work on the SSM, the proton represents a volumetric knot.

 m